cskevint/hafh-web/faqs.md

 ### How do you handle emergencies? {.mt-4}

 If the emergency requires medical care, we would take the dog to the vet immediately.
 Close by, there are several 24-hour emergency vets within a 3-minute car ride.
-We then call the owner to let them the circumstances.
+We then call the owner to let them know the circumstances.
 If there is some sort of other emergency, a call to the owners would happen first.

 ### What do I need to bring with my dog for their stay? {.mt-4}